 The date is in your offer letter and within the application information section of MyUW.

-You will first need to create a UW NetID.
+You will first need to create a UW NetID if you haven’t done so already.

-Can I waive the New Student Enrollment & Orientation Fee (NSEOF)?
+Can you waive the New Student Enrollment & Orientation Fee (NSEOF)?

 No, we are unable to waive the fee.
-However, if you are unable to pay, you may request to defer the cost if you’ve submitted a FAFSA or WASFA and you are eligible for the Pell Grant program or you have an extenuating circumstance that prevents you from paying at this time.
+However, if you’re unable to pay, you may request to defer the cost if you’ve submitted a FAFSA or WASFA and you’re eligible for the Pell Grant program or you have an extenuating circumstance that prevents you from paying at this time.
 Requests are evaluated individually.
-Please note, GET funds may not be used to pay the NSEOF so we encourage you to plan accordingly.
-Veterans wishing to defer the NSEOF should contact the Veterans Educational Benefits Office for more information.
+Please note, GET funds may not be used to pay the NSEOF.
+Veterans wishing to defer the NSEOF should contact the Veterans Education Benefits Office for more information.

 - If your NSEOF deferral is approved, the fee will be due with tuition on the third Friday of the quarter.